grahamwills/ZeeZeeSheet/data/luna.rst

    each one once a day so long as they are in that sort of terrain

 Beast Form -- Daily []
- - **Quick action**
- - You leave your humanoid form behind and assume the form of a deadly predator such as a wolf, panther, tiger, bear, wolverine or lion.
+ - **Quick action**: You leave your humanoid form behind and assume the form of a deadly predator such as a wolf, panther, tiger, bear, wolverine or lion.

 Beast Form Attack
- - **Melee Attack**: +6 vs AC
+ - **Melee Attack**:    -- +6 vs AC
  - *Natural Even Hit*: 2d10+4
  - *Natural Odd Hit*: 2d6+4
  - *Miss*: Repeat the attack against the same or a different target.
    This has no miss effect.

 Aspect of the Bear -- Daily []
- - **Quick action**
- - **Effect**: Until the end of the battle, while in beast form, gain +2 to attack and damage against mooks and enemies of lower level
+ - **Quick action**: Until the end of the battle, while in beast form, gain +2 to attack and damage against mooks and enemies of lower level

 Scout Form Reconnaissance -- Daily []
  - **Retrospective Action**    -- DC 15/20/25
  - Scout Form Background: **d4+1**
- - *Normal success*: You gain a +4 bonus to initiative this battle.
+ - *Normal success*: Gain +4 bonus to initiative this battle.
  - *Hard success*: As a free action at some point during the battle, you can grant one of your allies a re-roll on an attack roll or save.
- - *Ridiculously hard success*: The GM chooses between giving you a re-roll at some point during the battle, or giving you a floating story-guide icon relationship result of 6 with a random icon.
+ - *Ridiculously hard success*: GM chooses between giving a re-roll at some point during the battle, or a floating icon relationship result of 6 with a random icon.